Dear County and District Superintendents and Charter School Administrators:

 To assist schools and districts in assessing behavioral threats, and in collaboration with the U.S. Department of Education REMS Technical Assistance Center, the CDE sponsored two statewide trainings recently, titled: School Behavioral Threat Assessments: An Introduction.

-For additional emergency services resources for schools and educators, please visit the California Governor’s Office of Emergency Services Resources for Schools and Educators Web page at http://www.caloes.ca.gov/for-schools-educators.
+For additional emergency services resources for schools and educators, please visit the California Governor’s School Emergency Plainning and Safety web page at http://www.caloes.ca.gov/for-schools-educators.

 If you have any questions regarding this subject, please contact Nancy Zarenda, Education Policy Consultant, Coordinated School Health and Safety Office, by phone at 916-445-8441 or by e-mail at email@example.com.